Skip to content

 From 3 January 2019 an application can also be made by one person (a single parent).
 For a short period of time (until 3 June 2019) this change in legislation will apply retrospectively and applications can be made in respect of a child born before January 2019 (i.e. the timing provision set out below will not apply).
 Otherwise, the same provisions which apply to two applicants apply in cases where there is one applicant.
 More information on parental orders >

-Why choose our surrogacy lawyers?
+Why choose our surrogacy team?

 • We are ranked in the top tier by both the Legal 500 and Chambers for family law advice